qian-deng/pta-training/Week2/README.md

 ### Requirements

-- User inputs a remote development branch name
+- Accept a remote development branch name from user input
 - Open a pull request using the provided branch as the head branch and `master` as the base branch
 - Report any failures
+- Print the generated Pull Request html url

+Tips

+- use input() to take input from stdin
+- assume the remote branch exists
+- use try/catch to report failures

 #### Bonus

 - Use [argparse](https://docs.python.org/3/library/argparse.html) to accept user input
-- Push a local branch to remote

 ## Readings